aws-samples/automating-datalake-using-lakeformation-and-visualize-using-quicksight/README.md

 ![Image](images/image9.png)

 Endpoint creation is successful.
-Create an IAM role to use with Lake Formation:
+Create an IAM role to use with Lake Formation.
-Documentation Reference: Link
 Create the IAM Role by following below steps:

 1. On the IAM console, In the navigation pane, choose Roles, and then choose Create role.